 Virginian seafood is famous all along the east coast for being fresh, crisp, and delicious.
 Easy access to large bodies of water, including the Atlantic Ocean and the Chesapeake Bay, makes for delectable delights throughout the state.
 With so much competition, you’ve got to have something special to make it on a top ten seafood restaurant list.
-Without further ado, here are our picks for ten of the best seafood restaurants in Virginia!
+Without further ado, here are our picks for eleven of the best seafood restaurants in Virginia!

 To be honest, we could compile a list of excellent seafood restaurants in Virginia Beach alone!
 In a city defined by its incredible seafood selection, Tautog’s Restaurant at Winston’s Cottage stands out.
 Located in a picturesque cottage along the beach, Tautog’s offers fresh seafood served by “the friendliest people in town.”
 Weekly additions incorporate the latest catch to the menu.
 Dinner service starts at five and make sure to check their website for the live music schedule.

-Dock of the Bay Seafood Restaurant in Portsmouth, Virginia, serves up fresh seafood platters at their dockside location.
+Dock of the Bay Seafood Restaurant in Carrollton, Virginia, serves up fresh seafood platters at their dockside location.
 Winner of last year’s Virginian Pilot “Best Of” Gold Award, Dock of the Bay is known for their incredible views, family-friendly atmosphere, and reasonable prices.

 The award-winning Black Pelican Seafood Co. in Chesapeake, Virginia, has delighted visitors since for over two decades.
 The chef is a local news frequenter, teaching viewers how to cook seafood dishes.
 Daily specials keep the menu fresh.
 In addition to their fresh seafood, Black Pelican serves award-winning wood fire cooked pizza, offering an option to those that aren’t as inclined toward the sea.
 The original Black Pelican was featured on the TV show “Diners, Drive Ins, and Dives,” and this second location aims to replicate the success of the first.